scrapy/scrapy/docs/topics/request-response.rst

         A dictionary that contains arbitrary metadata for this request.
 Its contents will be passed to the Request's callback as keyword arguments.
-It is empty for new Requests, which means by default callbacks only get a :class:`Response` object as argument.
+It is empty for new Requests, which means by default callbacks only get a :class:`scrapy.http.Response` object as argument.

         This dict is :doc:`shallow copied <library/copy>` when the request is cloned using the ``copy()`` or ``replace()`` methods, and can also be